Collis and Arabella Huntington’s “State-Dining Room” at No. 2 NYC (1900)

 Abstract, “The Huntingtons of HooDoo Corner: the Construction of the C.P.
 Huntington House” (1889-1896) by David W. Deacon, Department of History, Syracuse University.

 “State-Dining Room” was recorded in Architectural Record 1903, meaning that important political figures like the President of the United States dined with the Huntingtons.
 There is correspondence with Huntingtons & several presidents.
-We know that CPH knew President U.S. Grant, President Taft (Pan-Pacific project) and Presdient Theodore Roosevelt.
+We know that CPH knew President U.S. Grant, President Taft (Pan-Pacific project) & Presdient Theodore Roosevelt.

 Letterhead of “Huntington Library No. 4 57th Street NYC” [2nd floor & attached to the Huntington Mansion at No. 2 57th St. NYC Huntington Library.
 San Marino, CA